Nexsus Financial Markets review

 Discover a broker you can trust by reading our in-depth and honest reviews, created by industry experts.
 Since 2015, we’ve reviewed over 200 forex brokers.

-Not to be confused with a mini tablet developed by Google, Nexsus Financial Markets are a UK based brokerage firm that’s owned by Abshire-Smith Global Ltd, an FCA regulated company.
-Nexsus Financial Markets is an execution only broker, and is not authorised to provide financial advice.
+Not to be confused with a mini tablet developed by Google, Nexsus Financial Markets are a UK based brokerage firm that’s owned by Abshire-Smith Global Ltd. Nexsus Financial Markets is an execution only broker, and is not authorised to provide financial advice.
 The brand was established in 2013, so can be considered a bit of a newcomer to the world of Forex trading.
 Aside from foreign currency trading, it also offers investors the chance to trade in precious metals, futures, commodities, indices, and Government and Public Securities.
 Although this last option is mostly offered to institutional clients.

 Nexsus Financial Markets offers traders the most popular trading platform available

 For all its customers, Nexsus has decided to stick with what is still the most popular trading platform for traders, and indeed many other brokers.
 MetaTrader 4, both desktop and mobile versions, provides everything a trader could possibly need.
 Including automated strategies, loads of built-in technical analysis tools, and an extensive back-testing environment.
 It still manages to keep up with the latest advances in the trading industry, and is more than capable of serving thousands of traders at the same time, across multiple accounts, via the average computer.
 MT4 has no problem processing tons of different financial instruments, with the help of historical tracking that goes back quite a few years.
 The advantages of using Nexsus Financial Markets MT4 platform include: